-Colorado Parks and Wildlife is sending us a reminder to share our input regarding big-game management plans.
+Colorado Parks and Wildlife is reminding us to share our input regarding big-game management plans.
 The deadline is fast approaching.
 “If you’re interested in big-game in the Gunnison and North Fork areas, please take a survey to help CPW’s wildlife managers develop new management plans.”
 If you neglect to share your thoughts, you have no place to complain about what happens to our outdoors.
 Learn how you can make a difference in the release below.

 Still time to take survey for big-game management plans for the Gunnison Basin and the North Fork areas; deadline is Sept.
 15